MicrosoftDocs/azure-docs/articles/network-watcher/network-watcher-packet-capture-overview.md

 ### Next steps

-Learn how you can manage packet captures through the portal by visiting [Manage packet capture in the Azure portal](network-watcher-packet-capture-manage-portal.md) or with PowerShell by visiting [Manage Packet Capture with PowerShell](network-watcher-packet-capture-manage-powershell.md).
+Learn how you can manage packet captures through the portal by visiting [Manage packet capture in the Azure portal for VM](network-watcher-packet-capture-manage-portal.md)and [Manage packet capture in the Azure portal for VMSS](network-watcher-packet-capture-manage-portal-vmss.md) or with PowerShell by visiting [Manage Packet Capture with PowerShell for VM](network-watcher-packet-capture-manage-powershell.md)and [Manage Packet Capture with PowerShel for VMSS](network-watcher-packet-capture-manage-powershell-vmss.md)

 Learn how to create proactive packet captures based on virtual machine alerts by visiting [Create an alert triggered packet capture](network-watcher-alert-triggered-packet-capture.md)